roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/GPU scheduling.md

 For more information about cGPU, see [Overview of cGPU](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Overview of cGPU.md).

-For more information about how to enable cGPU, see[Install the cGPU component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
+For more information about how to enable cGPU, see [Install the cGPU component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
 For more information about how to disable cGPU, see [Disable the memory isolation capability of cGPU](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Disable the memory isolation capability of cGPU.md).

 For more information about how to use cGPU, see [Enable GPU sharing](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Enable GPU sharing.md), [Monitor and isolate GPU resources](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md), and [Use node pools to control cGPU](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md).